bernadettemaurice-oss/visualisingscoreusingfft/README.md

 # visualisingscoreusingfft
-> Using a Fast Fourier Transform (FFT) to visualise the frequency and amplitude of a SoundFile.
-The SoundFile is the piece 'Mia and Sebastian's Theme' from the 2016 film La La Land on piano.
+> Using a Fast Fourier Transform (FFT) to visualise the frequency and amplitude of an imported SoundFile.
+The SoundFile is the piece 'Mia and Sebastian's Theme' from the 2016 film La La Land being played on piano.
+This project was adapted from Noah Hradek on [ Medium ](https://medium.com/@noahhradek/making-a-frequency-visualizer-in-processing-e3750c699a7b)
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)